-As for Chamberlain's earlier dismissal of "the old stand-upon-yourdignity methods" in 1937, John Maynard Keynes saw the flaw in that:
+As for Chamberlain's earlier dismissal of "the old stand-upon-your-dignity methods" in 1937, John Maynard Keynes saw the flaw in that:

 Our strength is great, but our statesmen have lost the capacity to appear formidable.
 It is in that loss that our greatest danger lies.
 Our power to win a war may depend on increased armaments.
 But our power to avoid a war depends not less on our recovering that capacity to appear formidable, which is a quality of will and demeanour.

-In other words, being militarily formidable may be enough to fight off an aggressor, but showing yourself a formidable leader beforehand may be enough to make it unnecessary to fight a war in the first place.
+158 first place.
 Chamberlain seems not to have understood this and ended up having to fight what became the biggest war in all of history.
-Ronald Reagan clearly understood the importance of having the "will and demeanour" to appear formidable-as he did in Iceland and elsewhere-and was able to put an end to the long, fear-ridden Cold War without firing a shot at the Soviets.
+Ronald Reagan clearly understood the importance of having the "will and demeanour" to appear formidable- as he did in Iceland and elsewhere-and was able to put an end to the long, fear-ridden Cold War without firing a shot at the Soviets.